|

 Somewhere along the line he discovered that soul music didn't end in 1969

-Bileo and Four Below Zero, the latter of which he had to buy on 12 inch
+Got ESP", the latter of which he had to buy on 12 inch as he couldn't

-as he couldn't find it on 45.
-It was very big, and had a bright sleeve
+find it on 45.
+It was very big, and had a bright sleeve with the word

-with the word "Disco" on it.
+"Disco" on it.
 Hmmmm.
 Disco eh?
-So more of that stuff was
+So more of that stuff was bought and names

-bought and names like walter Gibbons and Tee Scott started to become familiar.
+like Walter Gibbons and Bobby DJ started to become familiar.
+Soon he was

-Soon he was obsessively collecting disco 12 inches - an obsession that
+obsessively collecting disco 12 inches - an obsession that continues to

 Fast forward a few years to the late '80s at a soul event put on by Yogi